 Battlefield's graphics and high frame rates really rounded off the combat experience and kept your head right in the game.
 The sound design was also amazing.
 Guns popped and cracked, shells exploded, tanks revved and roared.
 The sound in Battlefield titles is usually pretty good, but I was blown away by how authentic and immersive Battlefield's audio was.
 And when the central part of that map's combat experience is the destruction of a massive skyscraper it's damned important to get your graphics and audio marching in sync.
 Thankfully, Battlefield has.

 However, it remains to be seen how fluid the combat is in different environments.
 The map I played through was mostly urban, meaning compressed street warfare.
 This meant that the action was mostly soldier to soldier, and tanks and other vehicles didn't feature as much as they would in other maps.
 However, when they did they were tactically useful and incredibly deadly.
 In the middle of the map there was a river crossed by a bridge, the booming tank battles there were a sight to behold, and their burning carcasses gave added cover to the swarms of infantry running past in support.

 Overall I was really impressed with the Battlefield 4 map that I played through.
 The multiplayer madness of the franchise's 64 player maps creates an experience that is chaotic, fast-paced, and fun.
 The title will come out on October 31 in Australia, so hopefully it makes the hop over the ditch at the same time.
 Because if the final experience is anywhere near as good as the hands on experience I had at E3 kiwi gamers are going to want to snap it up quick.

-The Good: Visually impressive, chaotic mutliplayer combat
+Pros: Visually impressive, chaotic mutliplayer combat

-The Bad: Unclear how the Commander will take control
+Cons: Unclear how the Commander will take control